Find out more about International Education Management here. Please contact us via E-mail if you have further questions.

 When searching for a graduate program in International Education, look closely at the titles and descriptions of the courses to understand the program emphasis.

-Analysis of the international education field shows increasing professionalization of the field, and the rapidly growing requirement for entry-level professional positions to require master’s degrees.
+Analysis of the international education field shows increasing professionalization of the field, and the rapidly growing requirement of a master’s degrees for entry-level professional positions.

 A survey of primarily U.S based study abroad professionals (Forum on Education Abroad, 2008; Spencer, Kreutzer, & Shallenberger, 2008) revealed that 31% held bachelor’s degrees, 51% held master’s degrees, and 25% had Ph.D. or Ed.D. degrees.
 Bentsen, Benum, Morgan, Raess, and Mehringer (2010) conducted an analysis of job postings in the field of international education.
 They found that the majority of position announcements listed a master’s degree as preferred or required.
 They found that international experience such as study, work, or living abroad was also a common requirement of the posted positions.

-Fall Entry (Late August): Students who enter the MA in International Education Management program in the fall can expect to take 16 credits in the fall semester, 4 credits in the January term, and 16 credits in the spring semester.
-This is a rigorous courseload that prepares students for the International Education Management Practicum.
+Students who enter the MA in International Education Management program in the fall can expect to take 17 credits in the fall semester, 4 credits in the January term, and 16 credits in the spring semester.
+This is a rigorous course load that prepares students for the International Education Management Practicum.
 Students will begin the 6-credit practicum in early, mid, or late summer depending on the needs of their host organization.
 Students are expected to complete the practicum and graduate in December.

 Yes, prospective students may apply to begin the MA in International Education Management program in either fall (August) or spring (January).